skx/foth/README.md

 * https://news.ycombinator.com/item?id=13082825

-The end-result of this work is a simple scriptin-language which you could easily embed within your golang application, allowing users to write simple FORTH-like scripts.
+The end-result of this work is a simple scripting-language which you could easily embed within your golang application, allowing users to write simple FORTH-like scripts.
 We have the kind of features you would expect from a minimal system:

 * Reverse-Polish mathematical operations.
 * Support for floating-point numbers (anything that will fit inside a `float64`).